Economy of Vancouver: Tourism

 The tourism industry is vital to Vancouver.
 Tourism Vancouver is currently the official destination marketing organization and as such is the official resource for visitors to Greater Vancouver.
 Vancouver is a major tourist destination, as over 10.3 million people visited Vancouver in 2017.
 Annually, tourism contributes approximately $4.8 billion to the Metro Vancouver economy and supports over 70,000 jobs.
 In addition to the city's scenic location, visitors frequent the many gardens and Stanley Park, one of more than 180 city parks, and a combination of natural forest and parklands near the city centre.

 The Whistler-Blackcomb Resort, 126 kilometres north of Vancouver, is among the most popular skiing resorts in North America, and was the site of the downhill events of the 2010 Winter Olympics.
 Grouse Mountain, Mount Seymour, and Cypress Mountain, each with a variety of summer and winter leisure activities, are within a 30 km drive of downtown and all have bird's-eye views of the city and the surrounding region.
 Vancouver's numerous beaches, parks, waterfronts, and mountain backdrops, combined with its cultural and multi-ethnic character, all contribute to its unique appeal and style.
 Over a million people annually pass through Vancouver en route to a cruise ship vacation, usually to Alaska.
 Also of note, the 1986 World Exposition was held in Vancouver.

 Banking and finance

-The headquarters for HSBC Canada and Vancity are located in the financial district in downtown.
+The headquarters for Canaccord Genuity and Vancity are located in the financial district in downtown.
 The Big Five Canadian banks also have modest regional operations located in Vancouver, although they occupy only a portion of the space in the downtown buildings they lease the right to have their logos on.
 In the 2018 Global Financial Centres Index, Vancouver was ranked as having the 18th most competitive financial center in the world and second most competitive in Canada after Toronto.